AusAlert will be ready to use in October 2026, but before it launches, the system will be tested in local communities.

 AusAlert will be tested in selected communities across Australia in June 2026.

 A test alert will be sent to all mobile devices in the selected testing area at the time of the test.
-Everyone in the test area with a compatible mobile device can expect to receive the alert.
+If you are in the test area with a compatible mobile device you may receive the alert.

-Devices will vibrate and play a siren-like warning sound for about 10 seconds.
+Devices may vibrate and play a siren-like warning sound for about 10 seconds.

-An AusAlert message will appear on device screens.
+An AusAlert message may appear on device screens.
 It will clearly say it is a test.

 Exactly how it appears will depend on your device type and operating system.